Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

-In a project I've been playing around with recently, we've encountered the dilemma where you want to make it easy for users to write their own application logic using the system, but at the same time want to keep that logic decoupled from the implementation details of whatever platform the application is running on.
+In a project I've been playing around with recently, we've encountered the dilemma where you want to make it easy for users to write their own application logic using the system but at the same time want to keep that logic decoupled from the implementation details of whatever platform the application is running on.